 TRS (Thermal Recycling Simulator) is a software tool for the simulation of thermal recycling in open-loop Ground Water Heat Pumps (GWHPs).

 Thermal recycling is a phenomenon occurring in GWHPs as, after a certain time, thermally altered water from the injection well reaches the extraction well.
-This leads to a progressive impairment of the performances of the system, due to the increasing (if the plant operates in cooling mode) or decreasing (if in heating mode) trend of the extracted water temperature, which influences the COP/EER of the heat pump.
+This leads to a progressive impairment of the system performances, due to the increasing (if the plant operates in cooling mode) or decreasing (if in heating mode) trend of the extracted water temperature, which influences the heat pump COP/EER.

-Further explanation of the mathematical theory, of the implementation of the code and of the use of the code in the design of a GWHP are reported in Casasso and Sethi (2014).
+Further explanation on the mathematical theory, on the implementation of the code and on the code use in the design of a GWHP are reported in Casasso and Sethi (2014).

-The files provided in the .zip archive is the TRS.p file (encrypted .m file) and the interface for entering the input parameters (TRS_input.m), which have to be saved into the working folder in order to be used.
+The files provided in the .zip archive are the TRS.p file (encrypted .m file) and the interface for entering the input parameters (TRS_input.m), which have to be saved into the working folder in order to be used.
 Short instructions are also included (TRS_instructions.txt).
-For any information, warning about bugs, for suggestions etc., please contact firstname.lastname@example.org
+For any information, bug reports, suggestions etc., please contact firstname.lastname@example.org